writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 -**_Has IPv6 been configured on any devices?_**
 -**_What other network devices might be physically connected to these devices which we were not previously aware of?_**

-Being Excel, this data is easy to, format interpret and convey to other parts of the IT team such as procurement, change management or upper management.
+Being Excel, this data is easy to format, interpret and convey to other parts of the IT team such as procurement, change management or upper management.

 This function uses a Python module called [Openpyxl](https://openpyxl.readthedocs.io/en/stable/tutorial.html) perform the Excel activities.
 By using Nornir which is written in Python, we can leverage the benefits of integrating existing